shedtronic/soundportfolio2026/content/about.md

 # About

-I’m a sound designer, composer, and creative technologist who combines a background in experimental music, field recording, and immersive media.
+I’m a sound designer and multi-instrumentalist with a background in experimental music, field recording, and immersive media.
 I approach every project with a focus on emotional resonance.

 I’ve always been drawn to the relationship between place, sound, and music, and my work reflects this by merging real-world recordings with composition, sound design, and dynamic audio systems.